dwndland/Chapter.Net.WPF.Theming/README.md

 - **ThemedWindow.ObeyThemeManager + ThemeManager.SetCurrentTheme()**
 Configure the theme globally for all windows by attached properties with possibility for auto theme by windows or manual override using ThemedWindows

-TODO: Load and switch theme resource dictionaries at runtime ThemeManager.SkipSetBodyColors = true;
+ThemeManager.SkipSetBodyColors = true;

 ## Getting Started